solita/solita.github.com/_posts/2020-04-07-trying-out-julia.md

  3  4
 ```

-Well the graphs seem quite "nice" if that kind of term can be used in this kind of a situation.
+The graphs seem quite "nice" if that kind of term can be used in this kind of a situation.
 But as with everything GIFs are better so let's make one

 ```julia
 anim = @animate for i in 35:size(cases_finland)[1]